-It’s often linked to low levels of calcium, an important mineral for bone health. (https://www.ncbi.nlm.nih.gov/pubmed/9263260)
+It’s often linked to low levels of calcium, a crucial mineral for bone health.

-Interestingly, studies show that a potassium-rich diet may help prevent osteoporosis by reducing how much calcium the body loses through urine. (https://www.ncbi.nlm.nih.gov/pubmed/15817873, https://link.springer.com/article/10.1007%2Fs00198-014-3006-9)
+Interestingly, studies show that a potassium-rich diet may help prevent osteoporosis by reducing what proportion calcium the body loses through urine.

-In a study in 62 healthy women aged 45–55, scientists found that people who ate the most potassium had the greatest total bone mass. (https://www.ncbi.nlm.nih.gov/pubmed/10617959)
+In a study of 62 healthy women aged 45–55, scientists found that folks who ate the foremost potassium had the best total bone mass.

 May Help Prevent Kidney Stones

-Kidney stones are clumps of material that may form in concentrated urine. (https://www.hindawi.com/journals/bmri/2013/292953/)
+Kidney stones are clumps of fabric which will form in concentrated urine.

-Calcium is a common mineral in kidney stones, and several studies show that Potassium Citrate lowers calcium levels in urine. (https://www.sciencedirect.com/science/article/pii/S0085253815503475, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4525130/).
+Calcium may be a common mineral in kidney stones, and a number of other studies show that Potassium Citrate lowers calcium levels in urine.

 In this way, potassium may help fight kidney stones.

-In a four-year study in 45,619 men, scientists found those who consumed the most potassium daily had a 51% lower risk of kidney stones. (https://www.nejm.org/doi/full/10.1056/NEJM199303253281203)
+In a four-year study in 45,619 men, scientists found those that consumed the foremost potassium daily had a 51% lower risk of kidney stones.

-Similarly, in a 12-year study in 91,731 women, scientists found that those who consumed the most potassium daily had a 35% lower risk of kidney stones. (https://www.ncbi.nlm.nih.gov/pubmed/9092314)
+Similarly, during a 12-year study in 91,731 women, scientists found that those that consumed the foremost potassium daily had a 35% lower risk of kidney stones.

 It May Reduce Water Retention